chunjy92/Coalescent-Simulations/README.md

 * Produces a single tree for Kingman and Bolthausen-Sznitman
 * Enable graphics output with `--graphics`
 * Current default setting:
-  * Sample Size: 10
+  * Sample Size: 15
-  * Mutation Rate: 0.9
+  * Mutation Rate: 0.5
   * Number of Iterations: 300

 2. **Experiment**
 * Executes a number of Experiments and records experimental data for analysis
 * Current default setting:
-    * Sample Size Range: (5, 10, 5)
+    * Sample Size Range: (15, 25, 3)
-    * Init Mutation Rate: 0.9
+    * Init Mutation Rate: 0.5
-    * Mutation Rate Step: 0.3
     * Number of Process: 1
-    * Number of Experiments: 3
+    * Number of Experiments: 1
     1. Single Process (with default params):
         ```
         python main.py